diggerhq/digger/README.md

 But why have 2 CI systems?
 Why not reuse the async jobs infrastructure with compute, orchestration, logs, etc of your existing CI?

 Digger runs terraform natively in your CI.
-Thi is:
+This is:

 - Secure, because cloud access secrets aren't shared with a third-party
 - Cost-effective, because you are not paying for additional compute just to run your terraform